Atlas975/Notes/MediaCoding/Discrete_cosine_transform.md

 ![[Pasted image 20240326180412.png|450|450]]

 - Each wave may also be weighted differently to have some components contribute more to the original signals reconstruction than others (weighted average)
+- Removing high frequency signals by placing no weight on them can also act similarly to a blur, as these types of signals contribute to an image's fine details

+## DCT to Spatial conversion
+-